odyssomay/sublime-lispindent/README.md

 	</tr>
 </table>

-Changing the key bindings is done in the menu `Preferences->Lispindent`.
+To change key bindings, open the menu `Preferences->Lispindent`.
 Select `Key Bindings – Default` for windows/linux, and `Key Bindings – OSX` for mac.